 The default value usually is a good choice.
 Changing to a bad cipher value may break the SSL handshake, and cause a broken site for some old browsers.

-It may affect handshake with Internet Explorer 11 on Windows 8.1.
-If you really care about that, you may have to enable a weaker AES_CBC cipher or switch to a DSA/ECC certificate.
-For weaker cipher, you can use
+This may impact the handshake with Internet Explorer 11 on Windows 8.1.
+If you really care about that, you may have to enable a weaker AES_CBC cipher or switch to an ECC certificate.
+For a weaker cipher, you can use:

 Harden Server Security¶